helm/helm-www/docs/chart_best_practices/values.md

 ## Make Types Clear

-YAML's type coercion rules are sometimes counterintuitive.
+YAML's type conversion rules are sometimes counterintuitive.
 For example, `foo: false` is not the same as `foo: "false"`.
 Large integers like `foo: 12345678` will get converted to scientific notation in some cases.